MandarinPine18/periodic_async_adder/README.md

 There are several options now.
 Follow only the track applicable to your intention.

 ### 1. Run the scheduler
 The scheduler is something included which runs the adder every two seconds and the printer every five seconds.
 The adder adds 16 and 16 only and the message is DjangoPy.
-To watch it in action from the worker perspective, look at the asciinema recording (link: https://asciinema.org/a/tnhbzv4wSvRhrKMf9ehnTcksr).
+To watch it in action from the worker perspective, look at the asciinema recording (https://asciinema.org/a/tnhbzv4wSvRhrKMf9ehnTcksr).
 ```sh
   # celery -A periodic_async_adder beat
 ```